AsiaWi/snap-it-up-frontend/README.md

     - icon to show user can click to detail view to make an offer

 - This feature allows all users those who are logged in and not- to view posts shared by other users.
-  -The aim of this feature having this content is so that firstly- user can see from the moment they enter the page what is the aim of the page,keep anyone who just entered the page interested and encourage to explore it more, and secondly-it saves the user on clicking to another page for actual content if I was to include the adverts list view on another page.
+- The aim of this feature (home page) having this content (advert) is so that firstly- user can see from the moment they enter the page what is the aim of the page, keep anyone who just entered the page interested and encourage to explore it more, and secondly- it saves the user from gaving to click to another page to perform an action that is an esence of this page - search through the ads, if I was to include the adverts list view on another page.

 ##### Save advert